sissa/P2.13_seed/README.md

 # P2.13_seed

+# Deep Learning

+The information on this course is still a bit incomplete, we will make updates during the course.

+### Main Topics

+- Artificial neural networks
+- Train, validate and test a deep learning model
+- Convolutional neural networks
+- Brief remarks on unsupervised models

+- Natural Language Processing
+- Transformers and contextual word embeddings
+- PyTorch, SpaCy and Hugging Face libraries

 # Teachers

-- Alessio Ansuini
+- Alessio Ansuini (AREA Science Park)
-- Cristiano De Nobili
+- Cristiano De Nobili (SAMSUNG)

-Follow up
+Follow-up

-- Piero Coronica
+- Piero Coronica (University of Cambridge)

 # Resources

+There are excellent free resources to deepen your knowledge on topics such as Deep Learning, Reinforcement Learning and more in general Artificial Intelligence.

+Here is a selection of a few of these.
+This selection will be updated in the next days/weeks.

 *******************************************************************
 Books for free